Joplin blew out a hit. The smoke hung and twisted in the sunlight, and he studied it there, looking for an answer or sign.

-A speech I presented at UVU's My Word!, a ceremony that celebrates student art and writing as published in the English department's journals.
+I presented the following speech at UVU's My Word!, a ceremony that celebrates student art and writing as published in the English department's journals.

 Frank is owed a pension, but he can’t get it.
 Payroll won’t dispense it unless Frank has both an address and a bank account, but he can’t get either of those without the money.

-Five years ago, when I got clean, there were a handful of people who said I was doing sobriety wrong.
-There still are.
-This article is for them, and for anyone in recovery who senses that sometimes it's the people who want the best for us that hold us down.
+This article is for anyone in recovery who senses that sometimes it's the people who want the best for us that hold us down.

 The first rule is to know that you will die and, barring a house fire, your photos will not.